 What Is RSE In Primary Education?

-RSE is a hot topic right now in primary education, and you might be asking yourself – what is the meaning of RSE?
+RSE is a hot topic in primary education, and you might be asking yourself – what is RSE?

-RSE stands for “relationships and sex education” and as part of Relationships and Health Education, is a new approach to teaching children about relationships and health.
+RSE stands for “relationships and sex education” and, as part of Relationships and Health Education, is a modern approach to teaching children about relationships and health.

-The Relationships Education, RSE, and Health Education (England) Regulations 2019 have made Relationships Education compulsory in all primary schools.
+The Relationships Education, RSE and Health Education (England) Regulations 2019 made Relationships Education compulsory in all primary schools.
 Sex education is not compulsory in primary schools.

-All primary school children will be required to learn about relationships and health.
+All primary school children are required to learn about relationships and health.
 Relationships and Health Education comprises two distinct areas:

 • Relationships